flyyufelix/vesuvius_challenge_8th_place_solution/README.md

 $ kaggle competitions download -c vesuvius-challenge-ink-detection
 $ unzip vesuvius-challenge-ink-detection.zip
 ```
-After unzipping, you will see two folders `train` and `test` that contains the train and test data for the competition are created
+After unzipping, you will see two folders `train` and `test` that contains the train and test data for the competition are created.

-Next, go to yoyobar_work folder and create symbolic links to the competition dataset
+Next, go to `yoyobar_work` folder and create symbolic links to point to the competition dataset we just downloaded
 ```
 $ cd ../yoyobar_work
 $ mkdir competition_dataset